With its mild flavor and firm texture, swordfish is the perfect fish to use for these delicious grilled spiedini (Italian for skewer).

 - Yield: 4 servings

 - 1 to 1-1/4 lb swordfish steak, about 1-inch thick

-- Juice (about 3 tablespoons) and zest of 1 lemon
+- Juice of 1 lemon (about 3 tablespoons), divided

 - 1/2 cup panko crumbs

-Trim the skin from the edge of the swordfish and discard.
-Cut the fish into 1-inch cubes and place them in a shallow dish.
+- Trim the skin from the outer edge of the swordfish steak and discard, then cut the fish into 1-1/4-inch cubes and place them in a shallow bowl.

 - Drizzle with 2 tablespoons of the olive oil and 1 tablespoon of lemon juice.
 Season lightly with salt and pepper, toss to coat the fish thoroughly and set aside at room temperature for 10 minutes.

 - Melt the butter in a frying pan over medium heat.
 Add the remaining tablespoon of olive oil along with the garlic and sauté, stirring frequently, until soft and golden, 3 to 4 minutes (do not brown).